-March 18, 2015 — Lexington, KY — USA Equestrian Trust is pleased to announce it is now accepting proposals from IRS-registered equine non-profit organizations for its 2015 grants program.
-In 2014, the Trust awarded nearly $300,000 to help fund nearly 20 projects.
+March 15, 2016 — Lexington, KY — USA Equestrian Trust is pleased to announce it is now accepting proposals from IRS-registered equine non-profit organizations for its 2016 grants program.

 The Trust’s financial support has been dedicated largely but not exclusively for initiatives that are productive across several national-level discipline and/or breed boundaries.
 The Trust welcomes applications for need-based projects and encourages applicants to detail those in their applications.
 Among the past recipients of Trust funding are:

 AMERICAN MORGAN HORSE EDUCATIONAL CHARITABLE TRUST: $12,000 was awarded in 2014 to launch a series of educational videos and podcasts, which can be viewed at youtube.com/AMHAYAA.
 “The American Morgan Horse Educational Charitable Trust and the American Morgan Horse Association Young Adult Alliance are extremely grateful for the support of the Trust,” said Executive Director Julie Broadway.
 “The response has been amazing with over 25,000 views.
 Outreach through content in this format and medium is really engaging people of all ages and interests.”